 Dear Your Teen:

 My teenager takes her phone in her room at night.
-I’m worried it’s hurting her sleep, but how can I transition it out?
+I’m worried it’s hurting her sleep, but how can I transition it out and take away my teen’s cell phone at night?
 Her response is always, “Why don’t you trust me?”
 Is there a peaceful way to remove devices?

 The research is clear: when teenagers have screens in their bedrooms, it interferes with their sleep.
-Just this week, a study in the Journal of the American Medical Association (JAMA) found that children ages 6 to 18 had an 88 percent higher risk of not sleeping enough when devices were in the bedroom and a 53 percent higher risk of getting a bad night’s sleep—and that’s when devices were in the bedroom just three nights a week.
+A study in the Journal of the American Medical Association (JAMA) found that children ages 6 to 18 had an 88 percent higher risk of not sleeping enough when devices were in the bedroom and a 53 percent higher risk of getting a bad night’s sleep—and that’s when devices were in the bedroom just three nights a week.

 How much sleep do teenagers need?
 The American Academy of Pediatrics recommends that from sixth grade to twelfth grade, pre-teens and teens should get between 8.5 to 9.5 hours of sleep each night.
 Unfortunately, the research also shows that most teenagers are sleep deprived, thanks to a variety of reasons including devices.